New Valamo: History

-The relocation of the monastery

 In 1939, during the Winter War, some 190 monks from the Valamo Monastery in Karelia were evacuated from their old abode on a group of islands in Lake Ladoga in the Viipuri Province to present Eastern Finland.
 The old Valamo Monastery was occupied by the armed forces of the Soviet Union quite soon after the outbreak of the Winter War.

 After a temporary dwelling place the monks decided to settle down in Heinävesi in Eastern Finland.
 The choice fell on a mansion in Papinniemi, Heinävesi, after the monks had found there, quite surprisingly, an icon of St. Sergius and St. Herman of Valaam, the founders of the monastery in the 12th century.
 The monks considered this to be a sign from God.
 Having received evacuees from the Konevsky (Konevitsa) and Pechenga (Petsamo) monasteries, it is now the only monastery for men of the Finnish Orthodox Church.

+In 1977, in connection with the celebration of the 800th anniversary of Orthodoxy in Finland, the stone Transfiguration Cathedral was built in the monastery according to the design of the architect Ivan Kudrjavzev.

 2012 Fire

 In March 2012, there was a fire in the old main building of Papinniemi estate, which also served as the first main building of the monastery.
 The building had been built in 1840.
 The attic of the building was destroyed in the fire.
 It had been used as a storage space, and there were no valuables in it.
-All the valuable artefacts from the lower floors had been successfully removed during the fire, with the exception of the furniture.
+All the valuable artifacts from the lower floors had been successfully removed during the fire, with the exception of the furniture.
 The furnaces of the building has been in poor condition, and their use had been prohibited for several years.
 However, one of the furnaces had been used for heating, and in a police investigation it was found that the fire had started from the cracks of the chimney.
 A couple of foreign extraction, who had been living in the building, were prosecuted in the Southern Savo Local Court.
 The court did not find sufficient evidence to back the claim that the furnace had been used for heating.
 The case was tried in December 2012.

 The damages of the monastery amounted up to 1,6 million Euros.
 The State of Finland was ordered to pay some of the expenses of the man who had been accused of causing the fire.

-The miracle-working icons of Valamo
+The miracle-working icons in Valamo

 The best-known miracle-working icons at Valamo are those of the Mother of God of Konevitsa and the Mother of God of Valamo, both located in the main church.